bartol/bartol.dev/articles/37-put-item-in-dynamodb-table/put-item-in-dynamodb-table.md

 }
 ```

-And that's petty much it!
+And that's pretty much it!
 Be sure to deploy your function and after running it data should appear in DynamoDB table dashboard.